 With your first draft under your belt, you’ll probably start to notice some themes have appeared, which you can now consciously develop.
 These themes may be in the form of colours, birds, political leanings – it’s your book and your psyche, so they could be anything.
 See if you can develop these themes to reflect and enhance your characters and plot.

 So, you thought you were working on your final draft last time?
 Wrong.
 When your few months’ break is up, it’s time to go back and read over everything you’ve done.
 Areas for improvement and horrible glaring errors and elegant brainwaves will leap out at you, begging to be dealt with.
 Deal with them.
 Then deal with more.
 Keep polishing and improving that manuscript until you’re tapping at the keyboard with the bare bones of your fingertips and you know every word by heart.
+You can find an in-depth guide to editing your manuscript here.

 Now, your manuscript is ready to submit.